ritiktanwar1562/demo/task-20=js project laundry/README.md

 - CSS
 - JavaScript
 - EmailJS
-- Local Storage

 ## What I Learned

-Through this project, I learned:
+While working on this project, I learned:

-- Creating webpage structures using HTML
+- Creating webpage layouts using HTML
 - Styling webpages with CSS
-- Making websites responsive using Media Queries
-- Using JavaScript for interactivity
+- Using JavaScript for website interactivity
-- Handling button click events
-- DOM Manipulation
+- Working with DOM manipulation
-- Form Validation
+- Form validation techniques
-- Local Storage implementation
+- Using Local Storage to save data
-- Email integration using EmailJS
+- Connecting EmailJS for sending emails
-- Debugging and fixing website issues
+- Making websites responsive for different screen sizes

 ## How to Run